Will Brexit mean bigger energy bills?

 There is one simple way to avoid the price hikes though, switch business energy supplier and tie yourself into the best fixed-rate deal available.

-Making the switch with Make It Cheaper means we’ll find the best energy rates for your business – cutting costs by as much as £2,144* a year – and lock them in for up to five years.
+Making the switch with Make It Cheaper means we’ll find the best energy rates for your business – possibly cutting costs by hundreds of pounds a year – and lock them in for up to five years.

 Paul Galligan, CEO at Bionic, said: “Brexit is of course a hot topic for any business in the UK, and means uncertainty around all business costs.
 Business energy is no different.
 Energy UK’s report highlights some of the causes of these likely rises and only goes to strengthen the case for switching soon for longer fixed term tariffs, securing rates for your business before they become too volatile.”